If you’re looking for a new phone system for your office, RingCentral and Nextiva may be two services at the top of your list.

 If you upgrade your plan, RingCentral offers features including unlimited faxing, toll-free minutes, local numbers and toll-free numbers, file sharing, video and audio conference calls, screen sharing, and other business communications tools.
 In addition, it offers a number of integrations with popular platforms like Salesforce, Zendesk, Slack, and Google Workspace.

 Nextiva, like RingCentral, forces you into an expensive upgrade to take advantage of advanced features.
-If you upgrade to their enterprise plan, you get voice and video conferencing, unlimited SMS, voice analytics and voice transcription, and single sign-on.
+If you upgrade to their enterprise plan, you get voice and video conferencing, SMS, voice analytics and voice transcription, and single sign-on.
 You can also integrate your service with Microsoft Teams, Salesforce, HubSpot, and Zendesk.
 Unfortunately, Nextiva forces you to submit an activation request before you can even send SMS messages, and it doesn’t support MMS.

 3. Customer Satisfaction